 Digital Cameras

 The first digital cameras were invented in the 1970s and 1980s, but it was during the 1990s that they became commercially viable and started to gain popularity.
-Early digital cameras were expensive and had relatively low image quality, but advancements in sensor technology and processing power led to significant improvements throughout the decade.
+That's why early digital cameras were expensive and had relatively low image quality, but advancements in sensor technology and processing power led to significant improvements throughout the decade.
 By the late 1990s, digital cameras were becoming more affordable and capable, making them a viable alternative to traditional film cameras.

 The rise of digital cameras revolutionized the photography industry, transforming the way we capture and share images.
 Digital cameras eliminated the need for film, allowing users to instantly review and share their photos.
 This led to a surge in amateur photography and the proliferation of online photo-sharing platforms.
 The impact of digital cameras extends beyond consumer photography, as they are now used in a wide range of applications, including scientific research, medical imaging, and surveillance.